martimy/clab_yang/README.md

 The objective of this lab is to configure Nokia SR Linux routers using gNMIc interface and YANG models.

-**This lab is being updated regularly, so please make sure you watch for updates.**

 ## Background